ner0-m/elsa/docs/guides/python_guide/filtered_backprojection.md

 ```

 Interested readers are encouraged to read the given reference to see more details.
 These details
 would be out of scope for this guide.
-Now, we need to perform the convolution, between the sinogram
+Now, we need to perform the convolution between the sinogram
 and the filter.
 In Fourier space, this is just a component wise multiplication, then apply the
 inverse Fourier transform: